The Miracle of P. Tinto: Plot

 However, P. Tinto has another plans for Pancho when he learns the contract with the factory´s biggest client, The Vatican, is about to be cancelled, and tries to lure Panchito into the business.
 While Panchito tries to propose a new product (pizza) for the business, P. Tinto gets angry and locks his son in the attic, where he learns that the UFO got broken during a test run in a weird accident.

-P. Tinto decides to use his son´s idea, but is quickly rejected by the priest of the town that decides to lure any of the "kids" to the church, enlisting Jose Ramon, one of the martians, in the process.
+P. Tinto decides to use his son´s idea, but is quickly rejected by the priest of the town that decides to lure any of the "kids" to the church, enlisting Jose Ramon, one of the Martians, in the process.
 Ramon, enlightened by faith, decides to become a priest and leave behind the idea to come back to Mars.

 Meanwhile, Pancho Jose seduces Olivia (that complained a lot about a pain in her low stomach) and the woman dances the next morning in a burst of happiness just to be run over by a train.
 Pancho Jose, frustrated over the outcome of the last events, decides to rebuild the time machine using Usillo´s truck.

 Usillos, having enough information about the UFO, reports is to the NASA, but when the investigators arrive, they took Usillos instead, as they find him dressing with his UFO gadgets, his thumb incredibly swollen and completely crazy.

 Pancho Jose manages to complete the machine and says goodbye to P. Tinto.
-He leaves with the other martian, just to reveal that he wasn´t alone bringing with him a midget friend from the madhouse he brought in his luggage that turned also to be a martian.
+He leaves with the other Martian, just to reveal that he wasn´t alone bringing with him a midget friend from the madhouse he brought in his luggage that turned also to be a Martian.
 They came back to time to save Pancho´s mother and reunite her with his past self.
 This leads to a sequence of changes in the time lapse, reverting the death of Olivia and leading an African orphan to find the house of P. Tinto that is on the roof waiting for a miracle.

-In a mid-credits scene, it is revealed that the stranded martian was found in the road and, while he insisted that he is an alien, is again mistaken as a kid and adopted by a big family along with another African orphan.
+In a mid-credits scene, it is revealed that the stranded Martian was found in the road and, while he insisted that he is an alien, is again mistaken as a kid and adopted by a big family along with another African orphan.
 At the end of the credits, we see Olivia running happily in the meadows.

+Production

+Brothers Javier and Guillermo Fesser have "Pérez de Petinto" as their maternal surname.

+"Petinto" is an unusual word in Spanish and may be misunderstood as "P. Tinto" ("P. Dark/Red/Dyed").

 Release

 The film was released domestically in Spain by Warner Sogefilms.
 It opened in theatres on 18 December 1998.
-Buena Vista International acquired international rights to the film.
+Buena Vista Film Sales acquired international sales rights to the film.